From Paris to Oslo, Stylish Europeans Are Opting For These 5 Chic Hair Colours This Autumn

 3. Sunflower Blonde

 Sunflower blonde has been trending since the summer, and it's not going anywhere anytime soon.
-"This is as warm as a blonde can be before it turns into a copper, the intensely golden shades have been trending for the entire year so far but continue to grow in popularity," notes Smith.
+"This is as warm as a blonde can be before it turns into a copper.
+The intensely golden shades have been trending for the entire year so far but continue to grow in popularity," notes Smith.
 "Warmer shades help the hair to look healthier and glow in the light and give the feeling of youthfulness and is a great choice to continue the echo of summer for longer.
-This shade typically works on naturally warmer skin tones of any depth and can be achieved as an all over colour, or incorporated as part of a highlight or balayage technique if depth and dimension is preferred."
+This shade typically works on naturally warmer skin tones of any depth and can be achieved as an allover color or incorporated as part of a highlight or balayage technique if depth and dimension is preferred."

 Shop the trend:

-"Golden tones in the hair naturally help to make the hair look brighter and shinier but using an intense moisture mask will help to keep the tones golden and away from yellow or brassiness," says Smith.
-The purple tones in this hair mask help to neutralise brassy tones to keep your hair colour looking golden.
+"Golden tones in the hair naturally help to make the hair look brighter and shinier, but using an intense moisture mask will help to keep the tones golden and away from yellow or brassiness," says Smith.
+The purple tones in this hair mask help to neutralize brassy tones to keep your hair color looking golden.

 Price shown is member price.

 Color Wow's Dream Coat is in a league of its own.
-It creates a humidity-proof veil over your hair to repel against frizz and I find it always makes my hair colour look even more shiny and vibrant too.
+It creates a humidity-proof veil over your hair to repel frizz, and I find it always makes my hair color look even shinier and more vibrant.

-ICYMI, copper is back in a bog way right now, and stylish women across the continent are opting for terracopper, which is set to be one of autumn's biggest hair colour trends. "[This is] a rich and intense terracotta, copper shade that is just a bit bolder than a naturally occurring redhead," says Smith.
-"This can be achieved all over as a ‘global’ colour or can be done with a semi-permanent gloss on top of highlights or balayage."
+ICYMI, copper is back in a big way right now, and stylish women across the continent are opting for terra-copper, which is set to be one of autumn's biggest hair color trends. "[This is] a rich and intense terra-cotta, copper shade that is just a bit bolder than a naturally occurring redhead," says Smith.
+"This can be achieved all over as a global color or can be done with a semipermanent gloss on top of highlights or balayage."

 Shop the trend:

-"These brighter shades tend to fade faster and so using a copper pigmented conditioner when washing your hair will keep the tones topped up for longer," recommends Smith.
+"These brighter shades tend to fade faster, so using a copper-pigmented conditioner when washing your hair will keep the tones topped up for longer," recommends Smith.

-This genius shower filter helps to prevent hard water leeching your hair colour, leaving it brighter and more vibrant for longer (as well as leaving your hair silky soft).
+This genius shower filter helps to prevent hard water leeching your hair color, leaving it brighter and more vibrant for longer (as well as leaving your hair silky soft).

-Look for dedicated red conditioners to help enhance the longevity of your colour.
+Look for dedicated red conditioners to help enhance the longevity of your color.

 5. Chestnut Brown

-Another chic hair colour I'm seeing everywhere?
+Another chic hair color I'm seeing everywhere?
 Chestnut brown.
 It's the perfect middle ground between brunette and copper, adding just enough warmth to brown hair.
-Whether you go for it all over your hair or as balayage or highlights, this is a pretty way to give a twist to a brunette hue.
+Whether you go for it all over your hair or as balayage or highlights, this is a pretty way to give a twist to a brunette.

 Shop the trend:

-A good colour shampoo can make all the difference when it comes to maintaining your hair colour in between salon appointments.
+A good color shampoo can make all the difference when it comes to maintaining your hair color in between salon appointments.
 Oribe's shampoos are some of the best around.

-Want to dip a toe into the chestnut brown hair trend?
-This colour-depositing hair mask allows you to try it without the commitment.
+Want to dip a toe into the chestnut-brown hair trend?
+This color-depositing hair mask allows you to try it without the commitment.

-A good hair oil is an essential for any hair colour to make it look hydrated and glossy.
+A good hair oil is an essential for any hair color to make it look hydrated and glossy.

 Eleanor Vousden is the beauty editor for Who What Wear UK.
 She was previously deputy editor at Hairdressers Journal, health writer at Woman & Home and junior beauty editor at beauty website Powder.
 She has also contributed to Wallpaper and Elle Collections with written and styling work.Working as a beauty journalist since 2015 after graduating in fashion journalism at the London College of Fashion, she has been highly commended at the BSME Talent Awards for her work on Powder and also contributed to the title winning Website of the Year at the PPA Awards.Eleanor’s journalistic focus is to provide readers with honest and helpful beauty content.
 Through words, video and live broadcast, she has interviewed several celebrity makeup artists, hairstylists and top dermatologists throughout her career, as well as celebrities such as Sarah Jessica Parker and Scarlett Johansson.
 She has a particular interest in finding solutions for acne and eczema, which she has experienced firsthand.
 She has also amassed a large collection of fragrances and can never say no to a new candle.When she’s not writing or testing the latest beauty product or treatments, she’s on the seafront in her hometown of Brighton and Hove, where she lives with her partner and her miniature dachshund.